Small, sturdy, slightly longer than high.

 A keen hunting dog, the Podengo has an affinity for game regardless of size.
 Typically, the dogs hunt in a pack with their handler following.
 When game is found, they kill and retrieve it or flush it towards the hunter to be shot.
 Each size category traditionally hunts game appropriate to their size and temperament, e.g. Pequeno – rabbits; Medio - rabbits and wild boar; Grande - deer and wild boar.

-The Podengo Pequeno was recognized by the Kennel Club in 2003 and the Breed Standard (see left) was approved on January 1, 2006.
+The Podengo Pequeno was recognised by the Kennel Club in 2003 and the Breed Standard (see above) was approved on January 1, 2006.
 The Podengo Pequeno was transferred from the Import Register into the Breed Register on January 1, 2008 at the Kennel Club.
 The Podengo Pequeno now has its own breed classes at Championship Shows and Open Shows.
 The Podengo Pequeno was shown at Crufts for the first time in 2009.
 There are approximately 500 Podengos (primarily Pequeno) now resident in the UK.
 The United Kingdom registers the most Podengos, followed by Finland, the United States and Portugal.

 In Europe, the Podengo is classified by the Fédération Cynologique Internationale (FCI) as Group 5: Spitz and primitive type, Section 7: Primitive type hunting dogs.
 The FCI breed standard, which originates in Portugal, governs all types and varieties of the Portuguese Podengo.
 In both the United States and the UK the Portuguese Podengo is classified in the Hound Group.